mikeyaworski/Utility-Discord-Bot/docs/DO-Instructions.md

 1. Create a PostgreSQL database somewhere (probably Supabase) and collect your database URL.
 You can find instructions on how to create a PostgreSQL database on Supabase [here](./Supabase-Instructions.md).

+1. If you plan to use Cloudflare to expose the API to the internet (as a reverse proxy), follow the [Cloudflare Tunnel instructions](./Cloudflare-Tunnel-Instructions.md) to create your tunnel configuration and get your tunnel token (which you can put into the `.env` file).

 1. Choose a Linux distrubution, e.g. Ubuntu.
 The supported platforms are `linux/amd64`, `linux/arm64`, and `linux/arm/v7`.
 The rest of the instructions assume you chose **Ubuntu**.

 1. For the cheapest viable option, choose a shared CPU (Basic), with the cheaper processor and no volumes.
 Choose whatever datacenter you want, leave the VPC network to default, and preferrably use SSH keys for authentication (follow their instructions).
 You won't need to manually SSH into the droplet, so adding authentication is optional.